Rokas Stanulevičius

-Rokas Stanulevičius (born 2 October 1994, in Lithuania) is a Lithuanian professional footballer who played for FC Džiugas Telšiai as a midfielder.
+Rokas Stanulevičius (born 2 October 1994, in Lithuania) is a Lithuanian professional footballer who plays as a midfielder.

 Career

 He started to play football in his native town Biržai and later removed to Panevėžys.

 He spent a few seasons at FK Ekranas.
 Played in FK Riteriai and was sold to Israel.
+He returned back to Lithuania joining Džiugas Club.

-Return back to Lithuania and was a member of Džiugas Club.
+In January 2022, he signed with FK Panevėžys.
+In July 2023, he signed for League of Ireland Premier Division club Cork City.

-In January 2022 he signed with FK Panevėžys.
+On 18 February 2025 announced that Stanulevičius transferred into Riteriai Club.